jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 **Rosemary**:
 I'm sure.
 I don't myself know much about  mike.
-Give US a sense of how big or small or rural it is.
+Give us a sense of how big or small or rural it is.